-their choice of calling are constantly developed, after the example of Saint Francis, who always invites us anew "to begin to do good."
-320

-- § 2.
+- § 1.
+"The on-going formation of the friars [OFE Members] is a journey of their whole life, both personal and in community, in which their own gifts, their witness to the Gospel and their choice of calling are constantly developed, after the example of Saint Francis, who always invites us anew "to begin to do good." - § 2.
 "On-going formation is to be based on Franciscan spirituality.
-It is always to take account of every dimension of the Friar Minor [OFE Members] and should be able to further his progress on a personal, spiritual, doctrinal, professional and ministerial level." - § 3.
+It is always to take account of every dimension of the Friar Minor [OFE Members] and should be able to further his progress on a personal, spiritual, doctrinal, professional and ministerial level."
+322 - § 3.
 "It is the duty of each friar [OFE Members], as the one ultimately and decisively responsible, to take care of his on-going formation and to follow it through."
-322 - § 4.
+323 - § 4.
 "Since the primary center of on-going formation is the local fraternity itself, the duty of making sure that the ordinary life of the fraternity promotes formative action belongs to each friar [OFE Members]."
-323
+324